 A wide range of flexible working options are available to employees to support and effective work/life balance.
-These include compressed working hours, job share, part time working, home working, flexi-time scheme and agile working.
+These include compressed working hours, job share, part time working, home working, flexi-time scheme and hybrid working.
 The council also operates a scheme to enable employees to purchase annual leave via salary sacrifice.
+Employees also receive a day off for their birthday and time off over the Christmas period when the council is closed.

-The council continues to develop and revise its family friendly policies and guidance including maternity, paternity and parental/shared parental leave.
+The council continues to develop and revise its family friendly policies and guidance including maternity, paternity, adoption and parental/shared parental leave.